 Brokerage firms’ customer agreements almost universally contain mandatory arbitration clauses.
 Forced arbitration provisions are usually enforceable.
 This means that if you have a securities claim against your broker, you will need to bring your claim in FINRA Dispute Resolution forum.

-At Galvin Legal, PLLC, our experienced investment fraud attorneys are committed to protecting the legal rights and financial interests of investors.
-We have helped many investment fraud victims recover losses.
-If you think you may be a victim of investment fraud, please call us today or email us through our website to set up your free investment fraud consultation.
-Galvin Legal, PLLC represents investors in every state across the nation.
+At Galvin Legal, PLLC, our experienced securities fraud attorneys are committed to protecting the legal rights and financial interests of investors.
+We have helped many securities fraud victims recover losses.